ObsidianPresidium/ObsidianPresidium/README.md

-I'm a dude from Denmark
+I'm a dude from Denmark who's dipping toes into scripting

 I like to code, work out, and work out code :)